-13.1.5 The flight crew shall take action as necessary to ensure the safety of the aircraft, and the flight crew's judgement shall determine the sequence of actions to be taken, having regard to the prevailing circumstances.
+13.1.2 The pilot shall take action as necessary to ensure the safety of the aircraft, and the pilot's judgement shall determine the sequence of actions to be taken, having regard to the prevailing circumstances.
 Air traffic control shall render all possible assistance.